intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

-vendor-specific, they will need to be translated to a SPIR-V friendly format as described in the Loop Controls section of the ["SPIRV Representation In LLVM"](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/blob/main/docs/SPIRVRepresentationInLLVM.rst) document[^1].
+vendor-specific, they will need to be translated to a SPIR-V friendly format as described in the Loop Controls section of the ["SPIRV Representation In LLVM"](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/blob/main/docs/SPIRVRepresentationInLLVM.rst) document.
 This is done by using the following rules:

 1. Each `llvm.loop.no_depends` is translated into a new `spirv.dependency_accesses` metadata attached to the same loop and with